-- The best way to build Ocelot is using the Dockerfile.build file which can be found in the docker folder in Ocelot root.
-Use the following command docker build -f ./docker/Dockerfile.build .. - You'll can run the ./build.ps1 or ./build.sh script depending on your OS.
-This will compile, run unit and acceptance tests and build the output packages locally.
-Output will got to the ./artifacts directory. - There is a Makefile to make it easier to call the various targers in build.cake.
-The scripts are called with .sh but can be easily changed to ps1 if you are using Windows. - Alternatively you can build the project in VS2019 with the latest .NET Core SDK.
+- You can also just run dotnet tool restore && dotnet cake locally!.
+Output will got to the ./artifacts directory. - The best way to replicate the CI process is to build Ocelot locally is using the Dockerfile.build file which can be found in the docker folder in Ocelot root.
+Use the following command docker build -platform linux/amd64 -f ./docker/Dockerfile.build. for example.
+You will need to change the platform flag depending on your platform. - There is a Makefile to make it easier to call the various targers in build.cake.
+The scripts are called with .sh but can be easily changed to ps1 if you are using Windows. - Alternatively you can build the project in VS2022 with the latest .NET 6.0 SDK.